PerimeterX/perimeterx-nginx-plugin/README.md

   Setting the **_ M.block_enabled** flag to _true_ activates the module to enforce blocking.

-  The PerimeterX module blocks requests exceeding the block score threshold.
+  The PerimeterX Module blocks requests that exceed the block score threshold.
 If a request receives a risk score that is equal to or greater than the block score, a block page is displayed.

 ###### <a name="first-party"></a> First Party Mode
-  First Party Mode enables the module to send/receive data to/from the sensor, acting as a "reverse-proxy" for client requests and sensor activities.
+  First Party Mode enables the module to send/receive data to/from the sensor, acting as a reverse-proxy for client requests and sensor activities.

   First Party Mode may require additional changes on the [JS Sensor Snippet](#perimterx_first_party_js_snippet).
 For more information, refer to the PerimeterX Portal.